EnderTurret/TailsLegacy/docs/creating_parts.md

 ```

 Each of these arrays defines the ordering of parts within that specific attachment point.
-Parts that aren't defined in the ordering go at the end of the list, in alphabetical order.
+Parts that aren't defined in the ordering automatically go at the end of the list, in alphabetical order.

 ### Making a part